viperproject/gobra-book/README.md

 <img align="right" width="100" height="100" src="./theme/favicon.svg">

-This repository contains the source of the *Gobra Book*, an online learning resource for the Go verifier [Gobra](https://github.com/viperproject/gobra).
+This repository contains the source of the *Gobra Book*, an online learning resource for [Gobra](https://github.com/viperproject/gobra), a verifier for the Go programming language.

 🚧 Work in progress - we are in the process of writing the core chapters 🚧